 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 17% for employers and 5.5 to 6.8% for employees.
-The estimated value of employer contributions for the forthcoming year is £117,000.
+The agreed contribution rates for future years are 17% for employers and 5.5 to 8.5% for employees.
+The estimated value of employer contributions for the forthcoming year is £162,000.

-The LGPS obligation relates to the employees of the Academy Trust who were employees transferred as part of the conversion from the maintained school (as described in note 28) together with new employees who joined the scheme in the period.
+As described in note 29 the LGPS obligation relates to the employees of the Academy Trust, being the employees transferred as part of the conversion from the maintained school and new employees who joined the scheme in the period.
 The obligation in respect of employees who transferred on conversion represents their cumulative service at both the predecessor school and the Academy Trust at the balance sheet date.

-Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
+Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
 The guarantee came into force on 18 July 2013.